Hyman Bloom:

 • Watercolor

-Bloom was open to experimentation with both materials and techniques; for instance, his use of dissolved conte crayon applied with a pen.
-Another example, as recalled by Bloom’s first wife, the artist Nina Bohlen, was his use of an electric vacuum to reduce the density of charcoal in areas of charcoal works.
+Bloom was open to experimentation in both materials and technique.
+Examples include the use of dissolved conté crayon applied with a pen, and, as recalled by his first wife, artist Nina Bohlen, the use of an electric vacuum to lighten areas of charcoal drawings.
+In a 1958 article2 published in the Studio Talk column of ARTS magazine, Bernard Chaet discussed Bloom’s variety of materials and techniques.
+Chaet wrote:

 For one who pursues so many different drawing methods, theories which separate drawing and painting into various categories are of little concern.
 When pressed for definitions he simply described drawing as "forms without color."
 Drawing, then, as practiced by Hyman Bloom, is a separate discipline.
 He has developed personal techniques which have expanded his visual vocabulary.
 He works both in a graphic manner -- showing each tool mark constructing the form -- and in a tonal manner wherein the blending resembles painting.
 And although he works with many different techniques, his drawings contain the same symbols which have long been identified with his paintings.